A paranoid's guide to the internet

 Mark Zuckerberg reportedly does it, so maybe you should, too.
 Or, then again, maybe not.
 Zack Whittaker, security reporter for CNET sister site ZDNet, says, "No, you don't have to do that, but it doesn't hurt… [Webcam hacking] is not easy to do and it's a targeted attack.
 Unless you have nuclear secrets or you're a spy, you don't need to worry about these things."

 Troy Hunt, the Australian security researcher behind the popular "Have I been pwned?" website agrees, at least in part.
 "I don't do it, but I'm kind of conscious of what [the camera's] pointing at," he says.
 "I probably could cover it.
-But, on the other hand, are you going to cover the camera on your iPhone ($999.99 at Cricket Wireless) or iPad ($329.99 at Best Buy) as well?"
+But, on the other hand, are you going to cover the camera on your iPhone ($1,829.00 at Apple) or iPad ($469.00 at Apple) as well?"

 But this view is not universal.
 "The biggest reason I think people should cover their laptop webcams is we've seen a lot of criminal behavior where there's malware and threats out there that rely on accessing your webcam and taking pictures of you," says security consultant Jessy Irwin, an in-demand conference speaker and the former Security Evangelist for 1Password.